 In her two major international tournaments during this time, London 2012 and the 2015 World Cup in Canada, an ageing Brazil team seriously disappointed.
 They went out to Japan in the quarters in London and didn’t even make it past the round-of-16 in the 2015 World Cup, where they were overcome by Australia.

-On 15 December last year, in her 100th game for the Seleção, Marta scored five in an 11-0 thrashing of Trinidad and Tobago.
+In December 2015, in her 100th game for the Seleção, Marta scored five in an 11-0 thrashing of Trinidad and Tobago.
 This took her onto 98 international goals and made her Brazil’s most prolific player, overtaking Pelé’s mark of 95, which he needed 114 games to reach.

 She has since moved past the 100-goal mark, a truly stunning number and a tribute to both her brilliance and her longevity in a game where many stars burn extremely quickly.